jmpalk/http2fuzz/README.md

          -port="8000": port to listen from
-         -restart-delay=10: number a milliseconds to wait between broken connections -target="": HTTP2 server to fuzz in host:port format
+         -restart-delay=10: number a milliseconds to wait between broken connections -target="": HTTP2 server to fuzz in host:port format -infile="":file to read replay requests from (default replay.json) -outfile="":file to save replay requests to (default replay.json, will not overwrite an existing file)
     $ ./http2fuzz --target "localhost:443"

 ## Description